 1. Check your fiber and water intake.

 You should be drinking half your body weigh in ounces daily.
 So, if you’re 100 lbs, you should be drinking 50 oz of water daily.
 Do not include working out in this equation.
 What you drink in the gym does not count.

 Ensure you’re consuming 25 to 35 grams of fiber daily.
 This comes from whole grains and vegetables, to name a few places.
 To learn more about the difference in fibers, I encourage you to watch this quick video from yours truly!

 2. Are you managing your stress?

-3. You could always add in a probiotic to see if that changes things, or even better, add in some fermented foods!
+3. You could always add in probiotic or fermented food!

 4. Maybe you’re eating something that does not agree with the body.

-For a few weeks, track what you eat and how you feel afterwards.
-It could be so simple as a specific food is wreaking havoc on your digestive system and removing that food could change your life…literally.
+For a few weeks, track what you eat and how you feel afterward.
+It could be so simple as a specific food is wreaking havoc on your digestive system.
+Removing that food could change your life, literally.

 That’s it.
 That’s poop in a nutshell…so to speak.
 How’s your poop?

 Do you know what your poop looks like?
 Are you at a 4 on the Bristol stool chart?